nmaier/compatible-icons/Readme.md

   This example extension uses 2 rules with 3 selectors total.
 The optional Firefox 4 mac monochrome icon adds another 1 rule with 1 selector total.
+* No need to mess with chrome.manifest. chrome.manifest is basically user-agent sniffing.
+Better do feature-sniffing.

+TODO
+---
+This TODO is for Firefox 4, and complete.
+There should be no other changes required to make (most of) the pain go away.

+1) At build-time, add a "compacticons" attribute (or equivalent) to the primary toolbar on win/mac, so that authors may distinguish between regular large toolbars (Firefox 3, Firefox 4 mac) and compact large toolbars (Firefox 4 win/mac)
+2) At build-time, add a "monochromeicons" attribute (or equivalent) to the built-in toolbars on mac, so that authors may distinguish between "colorful" toolbars and monochrome ones on mac
+3) Fix winstripe to use 16x16 icons everywhere

 Current situation, as of 2011-01-15
 ---